unknownbrackets/maxcso/README.md

 Using 7-zip's deflate and Zopfli improves compression ratios, but don't expect a lot.
 Usual results are between 0.5% to 1.0% smaller.

+Larger block sizes than the default will help compression, in the range of 2-3%.
+However, the files may not be compatible with some software.
+For example, [PPSSPP][] versions released after 2014-10-26 will support larger block sizes.

 Speed